-The work of Amfori provides practical support to all businesses committed to achieve the United Nations SDGs (Sustainable Development Goals) with the main goal to contribute to a world where all trade delivers social, environmental and economic benefits for everyone.
+The work of amfori provides practical support to all businesses committed to achieving the United Nations SDGs (Sustainable Development Goals) with the main goal to contribute to a world where all trade delivers social, environmental and economic benefits for everyone.

 Audits performed through Amfori are made by an independent inspection firm checking thirteen different Performance Areas during the audit.
 They interview workers, check documents, and thoroughly go through everything that has to do with social compliance but also protection of the environment.
 Corruption is also checked, making sure that suppliers are not involved in any act of corruption, extortion or embezzlement, nor in any form of bribery – including, but not limited to – the promising, offering, giving or accepting of any improper monetary or other incentive.